⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 ⚠️ What Could Go Wrong

-• Significant increases in raw material costs, particularly cocoa, sugar, and dairy, could compress profit margins.
+• Volatile raw material costs, particularly cocoa, sugar, and dairy, could pressure profit margins if the company cannot fully offset increases through pricing or efficiency gains.

 🏢 Company Overview